Clear Counsel Law Group

-One of the most serious problems confronting our growing elderly population is the risk of elder financial abuse.
-Elder financial abuse is defined as the use of unfair or deceptive practices that financially exploit and rob the elderly of the money that they spent their whole lives saving.
-In fact, it is already a widespread problem affecting people across the country.
-According to Consumer Reports, only 1 in 44 acts of abuse is ever reported, and the rate of elder abuse continues to grow.
+Among the most serious problems confronting our growing elderly population is the risk of elder financial abuse.
+Elder financial abuse is the use of unfair or deceptive practices that financially exploit and rob the elderly of the money that they spent their whole lives saving.
+It is already a widespread problem affecting people across the country.
+Sadly, incidents of elder abuse are underreported even as the rate of elder abuse continues to grow.

 One of the scariest things about this crime is that it can be perpetrated by almost anyone who is in direct contact with the victim.
 Most frequently, this abuse is committed by close friends and family, but caregivers and other helpers also have the ability to steal from their elderly patients.
-According to the National Adult Protective Services Association, elderly financial abuse can be committed by:
+Elder abuse can be committed by:

 • Caregivers